neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 Neon manages **minor** Postgres version upgrades for you, as per the [Neon Postgres Version Support Policy](/docs/postgresql/postgres-version-policy).
 Typically, no user action is required for **minor** version upgrades.
 Neon deploys minor versions soon after they become available.
 However, upgrading to a new major Postgres version is a manual task that must be performed by you.

-Each Neon project is tied to a specific Postgres major version, which you select when creating a Neon project.
+Each Neon project is tied to a specific Postgres major version, which you selected when creating your Neon project.

-You can check your current Neon project's Postgres version in the **Project settings** widget on **Project Dashboard** or by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connection to your database:
+You can check your Neon project's Postgres version in the **Project settings** widget on **Project Dashboard** or by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connection to your database:

 ```sql
 SELECT version();